Jan 01, 2015

 10. At ASD, our Call Specialist must always confirm what a call is concerning, even if a caller states they are calling from another company or business.
 In October, our Call Specialist, Hannah, answered a call from a gentleman who stated he was calling from a hardware store.
 While taking down his name and contact phone number, the gentleman maintained a friendly speaking tone and joked about his relationship with the director.
 Rather than assuming this was a simple personal call, Hannah inquired what the call was concerning.
 The gentleman then laughed and stated, “Well, what do you usually call a funeral home for?”
 Hannah then asked if someone had recently passed away.
 The caller stated that he was calling for a friend who had lost a loved one and needed to obtain information.
 Although not upset on the phone, the caller’s needs were very urgent and Hannah was able to recognize this and immediately reached out to the on-call director.
 Hannah was recognized by ASD for asking the correct follow up questions and demonstrating her intuition throughout this challenging call.

-Click here to see last year’s top calls.
+Click here to read about last year’s most difficult calls.